A Characterization Trope distinguishing a character who is the first human being or one of the first human beings.

-A variation of the trope is an older species of man that was wiped out before ours began or is biologically independent of the homo sapiens genus in some other way.
-In these cases human familiarity is a must, otherwise they belong under precursors
+A variation of the trope is an older species of man that was wiped out before ours began or is biologically independent of the Homo sapiens species in some other way.
+In these cases human identification is a must, otherwise they belong under precursors.
+Identification, not necessarily familiarity.

-- In Marvel Comics's Earth X/Universe X/Paradise X trilogy, the original humans were a feral, beastlike race before the Celestials came to our planet and began fiddling with our genetics.
-The Celestials use young planets as "incubators" for their kind, and Superhumans were created to act as "antibodies" to protect the planet from invasion—particularly from Galactus, their sworn enemy.
+- In the Earth X/Universe X/Paradise X trilogy, the original humans were a feral, beastlike race before the Celestials came to our planet and began fiddling with our genetics.
+The Celestials use young planets as "incubators" for their kind, and Superhumans were created to act as "antibodies" to protect the planet from invasion — particularly from Galactus, their sworn enemy.
 It turns out that Wolverine is not a mutant, but actually the last "pure" human left alive.

-- According to Marville Wolverine was the first human.
+- Marville: Wolverine was the first human.
 He evolved from an otter.
+It's that kind of series.

 - In Mission to Mars, the then famous face was theorized to have been carved by original man.
 (Then famous because when we actually saw it in real life it turned out not to be a face.)

-- Thanks to syncreticism, original woman is often equated to Lilith (originally an animal in The Bible or a demon in Sumerian Mythology), which would make her very different from modern woman and would imply demons were the original intended path of evolution man would take since Lilith creates them by prostituting herself to or forcing herself on men too weak to resist.
+- Thanks to syncretism, the original woman is sometimes equated to Lilith (originally an animal in The Bible or a demon in Mesopotamian Mythology) in certain traditions, which would make her very different from modern woman.

 - In Manichean religion, original man was a creation of God given to the world of light to help them fight off the invading forces of The Antigod from the world of darkness.
 Modern man was a mistake caused by not properly following God's instruction.